krigjo25/console-Games-py/intgames/README.md

-# PY Console games
+# Integer Console games

-## Overview

-`console-intgames-py` Is a collection of simple console-based games written in PY.
+Is a collection of simple console-based games written in PY.
 The project is designed to demostrate basic game development conseps and provide a fun way to practive Python programming.
-The games is written and created by [krigjo25](), it is a GNU General Public License v3.0.
-Some of the games are created as assignments from xCS50 Introduction to Python at Harvard X program Others are created on a free will as converted from a language to another.
+The games is written and created by [krigjo25](), Some of the games are created as assignments from xCS50 Introduction to Python at Harvard X program Others are created on a free will as converted from a language to another.

 ## Games included
 1. **The Little Proffessor** - A game where the player gets two ints to calculate and type in the answer.